 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The consolidated financial statements are presented in US Dollars, which is also the Group's functional currency.
+As the primary activities of the Group and the primary transactional currency of the Group's customers are carried out in US Dollars, the consolidated financial statements have been presented in US Dollars.
+The determination of the presentation currency does not involve significant judgement as the primary activities of the Group are in US Dollars.